-A lot of athletes are switching to a vegan diet, and finding it does not hurt their performance, but in some cases, it even improves their game.
+A lot of athletes are switching to a diet of vegan foods with high protein, and finding it does not hurt their performance, but in some cases, it even improves their game.
 Vegan athletes can get all the proteins they need without supplements.
 You just have to consume large quantities of plant-based protein sources.

 For vegan athletes, the average protein intake should be between .35-.87 grams of protein per pound to avoid weight loss and build healthy muscle mass.

 There are a ton of great options for plant-based protein sources.
 The following are just some of these sources that you can easily include in your daily meals, smoothies, drinks, and snacks.